merzak7/check-weather/README.md

+# Check-Weather
-- You can preview the app here: https://red1code.github.io/check-weather/
+You can preview the app here: [Link](https://red1code.github.io/check-weather/)

-# Description
+## Description

 A simple web app to check the weather in any city in the world.
-Just enter the name of the city in the text box, and enter "Check Weather" button.
+Just enter the name of the city in the text box, and enter **Check Weather** button.

 Built with HTML, CSS and vanilla Javascript.